auth0/docs/articles/guides/migration-oauthro-oauthtoken.md

 description: Learn how to migrate your API calls and responses from /oauth/ro to /oauth/token
 toc: true
 ---
-# Migration Guide for Direct Endpoint Usage
+# Migration Guide for Resource Owner Password Credentials Exchange

+The Resource Owner Password Credentials exchange is used by highly-trusted clients to provide active authentication.
+Unlike the authorization code and implicit grants, this authentication mechanism does not redirect users to Auth0.
+It authenticates users with a single request, exchanging their password credentials for a token.
+This document describes the differences of this flow between the legacy and OIDC-conformant authentication pipelines.

-This migration guide is for users who call /oauth/ro directly, without the use of any Auth0 libraries or SDKs.
-The major Auth0 libraries such as [Lock](/libraries/lock) or [Auth0.js](/libraries/auth0js) have already been updated to stop using this endpoint.
-If you use the `lock-passwordless` library, you can now use [Passwordless Mode](/) in Lock v11 instead.
+Note that this guide is for users who use the resource owner password credentials exchange, and call /oauth/ro directly, without the use of any Auth0 libraries or SDKs.
+The major Auth0 libraries such as [Lock](/libraries/lock) or [Auth0.js](/libraries/auth0js) have already been updated to stop using /oauth/ro.
+If you use the `lock-passwordless` library, you can now use [Passwordless Mode](/libraries/lock/v11#passwordless) in Lock v11 instead.

 ## Alter Your Requests